Akalanka47000/bashaway-questions-2023/easy/arcane-alchemy/QUESTION.md

 ## Output / Evaluation Criteria

-- A single JSON file, with the same name as the XML file, should be created within the dist directory.
+- A single JSON file, with the same name as the XML file, should be created within the out directory.

 - The script should not crash if the src directory is empty or does not exist.